Our Music Professors

 Lyubov Solovyova, Cello

-Originally from the Ukraine, Lyubov Solovyova is the assistant principal and substitute principal cellist in La Mirada Symphony.
+Originally from Ukraine, Lyubov Solovyova is the assistant principal and substitute principal cellist in the La Mirada Symphony.
 She has been teaching cello for more than 15 years.

-Stephanie Stetson, Horn
+Stephanie Thomas, Horn

-Stephanie Stetson grew up in the Seattle area and while there studied with Anna Cloud and Christopher Leuba.
+Stephanie Thomas grew up in the Seattle area and while there studied with Anna Cloud and Christopher Leuba.
 She moved to Los Angeles and received her Bachelor’s Degree in Horn Performance from the University of Southern California.
 While there she had the privilege of studying with Jim Decker and Vincent DeRosa.
 She has been a free-lance musician in Los Angeles ever since.
 Stephanie regularly performs with the Pacific Symphony, LA Philharmonic, LA Opera Orchestra, San Diego Symphony, Santa Barbara Symphony, Santa Barbara Chamber Orchestra, Long Beach Symphony and the Long Beach Municipal Band.
 She has performed in numerous Broadway shows at the Schubert, Ahmanson and Pantages Theatres such as: Wicked, Lion King, The Producers, and Phantom of the Opera.
 She also has extensive studio recording experience in TV, radio, audio recordings and motion picture soundtracks.
 Some most recently: Terminator, Charlie’s Angels, Lion King, Deadpool 2, Alita, and Greatest Showman.

 Neil Stipp, Organ